Health-Economics-in-R/CEdecisiontree/README.md

 Decisions trees can be modelled as special cases of more general models using available packages in R e.g. heemod, mstate or msm.
-Further, full probabilty models could be fit using a Bayesian model with e.g. jags or WinBUGS.
+Further, full probability models could be fit using a Bayesian model with e.g. Stan, jags or WinBUGS.
 However, simple decision tree models are often built in Excel, using statistics from literature or expert knowledge.
 This package is a analogue to these, such that models can be specified in a very similar and simple way.

 ## Calculation